“En abril, flores mil y mil lluvias / In April, a thousand flowers and a thousand rains”

 April signals the start of the rainy season, especially in the Andes and the Amazon.
 Riding a scooter along the lush, forest-clad mountain roads, it is quickly realized that the landscape around is made up almost entirely of coffee farms.
 One of the best ways to experience the region is by going to coffee cupping and staying at a traditional coffee farmhouse, surrounded by rolling green hills and the aroma of fresh coffee.

-April is the first Rainy Season.
+April is the start of first Rainy Season.
 What do you need?

 I bought an $8 set of scooter ponchos in the small town of Quimbaya.
 It came with a shoe cover, pants, and a poncho.
 It lasted till the end of my trip.
 I definitely recommend a whole set, unless you drive in sandals.
 Clothing and shoes don’t dry fast in the rainy season.
 Backpack covers are essentials.
 Rains just pour from the sky at 4 PM while driving on a highway.
 Sometimes it is lucky to find shelters.